trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

 (iceberg-add-files)=
 #### Add files

-The connector can add files from tables or locations to an existing table if `iceberg.add-files-procedure.enabled` is set to `true` for the catalog.
+The connector can add files from tables or locations to an existing Iceberg table if `iceberg.add-files-procedure.enabled` is set to `true` for the catalog.

-Use the procedure `system.add_files_from_table` to add existing files from a Hive table or `system.add_files` to add existing files from a specified location to an existing table.
+Use the procedure `add_files_from_table` to add existing files from a Hive table in the current catalog, or `add_files` to add existing files from a specified location, to an existing Iceberg table.

 The data files must be the Parquet, ORC, or Avro file format.